 Using fairy tales or storytelling is a great way to teach kids yoga poses because it:

-- Allows kids to become aware of their body and breath through body representation of fairy tales.
+- Boosts body and breath awareness through body representation of fairy tales

-- Teaches children essential values such as patience, kindness and hard work.
-The characters in the stories can represent these values.
+- Teaches essential values such as patience, kindness and hard work

 Even when playing, it’s important to keep kids engaged to benefit from the yoga session and avoid distracting those around them.